rm-hull/big-bang/README.md

   (stop! ticker))                               ; [4]
 ```

-At [1], a ticker is created and started; while there is no consumer taking
+At [1], a ticker is created and started; note that, while there is no consumer
-events from the timer channel, messages are dropped in order to prevent
+taking events from the timer channel, messages are dropped in order to prevent
 a backlog.
 Similarly if the consumer loop cannot keep up with the rate that
 the ticker is producing, then events will similarly be dropped.